open-dollar/od-docs/docs/applications/quick-start.md

 ### Axios

-Grab the user's `AccessToken` to access the API:
+Grab the user's `Access Token` to access the API:

 ```js
 import axios from 'axios'